expo/snack/README.md

 - [`snackager`](/snackager) *The Snack package bundler at **https://snackager.expo.io**.*
 - [`runtime`](/runtime) *The Snack runtime app and web-player.*

-> The Snack code-base consists of many more services and apps.
-These will be open sourced incrementally, so stay tuned for more!

 ## ❓ Getting in touch

 - [Issues](https://github.com/expo/snack/issues)